Merriam-Webster Dictionary App Reviews

 What is merriam-webster dictionary app?
 Get America's most useful and respected dictionary, optimized for your iPhone, iPad, and Apple Watch.
 Continuously updated with the newest words and meanings, this is the premier iOS app for English language reference, education, and vocabulary building.

-Offline access: You’ll have complete access to definitions and synonyms whether or not you’re connected.
+* Offline access: Complete access to definitions and synonyms whether or not you're connected

 * Voice Search: look up a word without having to spell it